-- M.S. in statistics at Newton satellite campus: choose Masters Degree, then Mathematics [Statistics] (M.S.), then in the Specialty field: write in "Newton".
-Deadline extended to June 30, 2019 for Newton satellite campus.
+- M.S. in statistics at Newton satellite campus: choose Masters Degree, then Mathematics [Statistics] (M.S.)
+Newton.
+Note: Deadline extended to June 30, 2019 for Newton satellite campus.

 - M.S. in applied mathematics: choose Masters Degree and then Applied Mathematics (M.S.)

 Note that although the graduate school lists an M.S. in mathematics, we do not usually admit students who only want a Master's; you should apply to the Ph.D. program.

 Applicants to the Ph.D. in mathematics can indicate specific areas or subjects they are interested in under Sub-field or specialization.
 Do not put statistics in this space — instead use the statistics items from the pull-down menus as explained above.

 It is possible to apply for both the M.S. and Ph.D. program in statistics at the same time; choose Both Masters and Doctoral Degs and then Mathematics [Statistics] (M.S./Ph.D.).

 A complete application to the Graduate school consists of the following (see here for further instructions):

 - The University's application form (either paper or online form), with the application fee paid,

 - Official transcripts from all undergraduate and graduate institutions attended,